 Just then, a series of vines pop in as Pamela Isley a.k.a.
 Poison Ivy arrives to rescue her comrade.
 As Harley gets freed from her imprisonment and our heroes are forced to fend off Ivy’s devious roots, Issue 1 ends with Isley telling Batman that she and Quinn will be long gone by the time he breaks free, not to mention that she needs Harley by her side.

 Issue 2 opens with Quinn waking up in Ivy’s hideout as Pamela is making breakfast.
 Suddenly, Harley is shocked to discover someone within the facility.
 It turns out to be Shrubby as Poison Ivy explains that he’s her henchman and that his real name is Doug.
 As our threesome have breakfast, Isley tells Harley that she plans on preventing Wayne Enterprises from tearing up the banks of the Newton River in order to build a hotel complex.
-It turns out that “a non-sterile form of Fatshedera Lizei vine” grows there and it’s the only form of plant existing there at all.
+It turns out that “a non-sterile form of Fatshedera Lizei vine” grows there and it’s the only form of plant existing anywhere in the world.

 However, the only thing that’s preventing her from confronting Wayne Enterprises is the lack of proper equipment and fellow operatives.
 Pamela decides on robbing a bank in order to finance those key components, but Quinn shoots that idea down since it’ll just draw unwanted attention.
 As Shrubby suggests robbing someone that doesn’t turn to the police, Harley mentions an “old friend” that’s currently away and decides to steal from them.
 After Ivy thanks Quinn for her help and on how much she needs her, the scene ends with Harley happily crying over the kind praise.
 Because of her soft spot for her friend’s tears, Poison Ivy ends up crying as well.